DengYuelin/object_detection_profiling/readme.md

 ### Deploy a pre-trained YOLOv5 object recognition model (C++)

-Skip to [this](#deploy-a-pre-trained-yolo-v5-object-recognition-model-python) section if you prefer to use Python.
+Read [this](#deploy-a-pre-trained-yolo-v5-object-recognition-model-python) section first if you prefer to use Python.

 Now we move on to object detection using DNN methods, for your convenience, we pre-trained YOLOv5 using [this](https://universe.roboflow.com/baptiste-hustaix-znm0u/mario-ia-b8iuw/dataset/1) open source dataset.
 You can refer to [this](https://docs.ultralytics.com/yolov5/tutorials/train_custom_data) website to learn more.